-A key element of this flagship initiative is the redesign of NRC's public website to better address the informational needs of site visitors, improve their site experience, and foster greater public engagement.
+A key element of this flagship initiative is to enhance NRC's engagement and communication channels with the public and agency stakeholders by employing Web 2.0 technologies.
+These technologies include but are not limited to social networking, citizen engagement, media streaming, and virtual meeting tools.
+The same technologies will also be used to increase visibility of the NRC's public website, which is in the process of being redesigned to better address the informational needs of site visitors, improve their site experience, and foster greater public engagement.
 The new NRC website will enable more efficient information dissemination that can be tailored to the needs of site visitors and provide the conduit for enhancing public participation and, where appropriate, collaboration in NRC regulatory activities.
 The NRC's Open Government web page will be used to introduce new technologies to assess their usability and value to the agency and stakeholders.
 The following table shows the engagement tools and improvements that may be included in this initiative, their benefits, and the open government principles they support.